vapoursynth/vapoursynth/doc/installation.rst

 #############

 First download and install the prerequisites:
-   * `Python 3.5 <http://www.python.org/>`_ (32 or 64 bit version, make sure to install for all users and to different directories)
+   * `Python 3.5 <http://www.python.org/>`_  -- 32 and/or 64 bit version
-   * `Pismo File Mount Audit Package <http://www.pismotechnic.com/download/>`_ (only if you want to use the advanced virtual filesystem features)
+   * `Pismo File Mount Audit Package <http://www.pismotechnic.com/download/>`_ -- only if you want to use the advanced virtual filesystem features

 Installation
 ############